ShafeeSilent/jba_kotlin_connect_four/README.md

-# jba_kotlin_connect_four
-"Сonnect Four" console game in Kotlin.
-Developed as part of my training at JetBrains Academy.

 # Connect Four
 Stage 5 of 5 for JetBrains Academy - Kotlin - [Connect Four project](https://hyperskill.org/projects/202/stages/1006/implement).
 This stage has us add the option for more than one game ( and keeping score for multiple games ).